DEPARTMENT: History Dept

 PHONE: (540) 432-4468

-Mark is married to Erika Metzler Sawin, a nursing professor at James Madison University, and has two children, Cora and Isaac.
+Mark is married to Erika Metzler Sawin, a nursing professor at James Madison University.
+They have two children.

 BA, Goshen College